ymuichiro/quick_learning_symbol_en/06_namespace.md

 ```

 The duration is specified by the number of blocks; one block is calculated as 30 seconds.
-A minimum of 30 days are required (maximum of 1825 days).
+There is a minimum rental period of 30 days (maximum 1825 days).

 Calculate the fee for acquiring a sub namespace.